acronis/ui-component-library/packages/documentation/components/dialog/dialog.doc.md

 ## Before close

-Dialog will require a confirm before close
+Dialog will require a confirmation before close
 This example demonstrates how `before-close` is used.

 ## Nested Dialog